 The internet can serve as a powerful catalyst for job creation, and drive innovation.
 A recent survey of more than 4,800 small- and medium-sized businesses in 12 countries, from retail to manufacturing, showed that those using web technologies grew more than twice as fast as those with a minimal web presence.
 Internet access is essential for a free media; there is a clear connection between the maturity of a country’s internet access with rising living standards; in health, it can provide isolated people with access to life-saving and improving information; and in education, it can open up prospects for vulnerable groups, women and girls.

 So essential to development is the internet that the UN has declared it a human right.

-Existing approaches to deploying internet access in aid situations use a range of repurposed technologies that require expert knowledge to set up and run.
+Existing approaches to internet access in both emergencies and difficult-to-connect urban, rural and remote areas use a range of repurposed technologies that require expert knowledge to set up and run.
 This greatly limits the ability of aid organisations to deal with the uncertainty of humanitarian response and the budget constraints of development work.

-Jangala’s Big Box addresses these issues with a single scalable system.
+Jangala’s Big Box addresses these issues with a single, scalable system.